idbrii/notes/_posts/2017-05-08-vim_plugin.md

 ---

 If you're writing a vim plugin, there are some things you should know and some tricks you can benefit from.
-I collect mine here.
+I collect my fundamentals here.

 *I assume your plugin is named wubwub.
 Replace as appropriate.*

 # Writing a plugin in vimscript

-* Write your API in wubwub/plugin/wubwub.vim and wubwub/ftplugin/wubwub.vim as appropriate
+* Write your API in `wubwub/plugin/wubwub.vim` and `wubwub/ftplugin/wubwub.vim` as appropriate:
- * `plugin` for plugins that affect all buffers
+  * `plugin/` for plugins that apply to all buffers (global plugins)
- * `ftplugin` for plugins that affect specific filetypes
+  * `ftplugin/` for plugins that apply to specific filetypes (ftplugins)
-* Write your code in wubwub/autoload/wubwub.vim
+* Write the bulk of your code in `wubwub/autoload/wubwub.vim`
-* Put a load guard in your API files to prevent reloading:
+* Put a load guard in your global API files to prevent reloading and allow users to disable:

 ```vim
 if exists('loaded_wubwub') || &cp || version < 700